The Ironman Thun '26 Journey

 Feb 22, winter epoch week #13 summary

 Downhill skiing four days, some wellness, some swimming.
-Snowed every night, and then some during the days, but the slopes were in a poor state thanks to the sheer number of skiers (spring breaks the same week accross the EU, clever no?).
+Snowed every night, and then some during the days, but the slopes were in a poor state thanks to the sheer number of skiers (spring breaks the same week across the EU, clever no?).
 Also, in Flachau they only groom the pistes once in the evening so if it snows midnight to six am you might as well save yourself €80 for the ski pass and take the day off.

 Managed to put in three short runs around Flachau.
-Aimed to do a longer one too but every time I stepped out to run the sun was setting and I was nervous about getting caught out in the icy darkness somehere in the woods.
+Aimed to do a longer one too but every time I stepped out to run the sun was setting and I was nervous about getting caught out in the icy darkness somewhere in the woods.
 Beautiful area though, I should come back in the summer.
 Running up the big hills makes me feel small, which is the correct perspective.

 March 1, Winter epoch debrief